TeachBooks/Sphinx-Named-Colors/README.md

 A special new class for existing admonitions is also introduced: `no-title`.
 This suppresses printing of the title bar, even if the title is given.
 For the named color admonitions this happens automatically if no title is given.

 For the named color admonitions the class `show-bar` is introduced for titleless admonitions.
-This focres printing of the title bar.
+This forces printing of the title bar.
 If a title is given, the title will be printed too and adding the class `show-bar` is redundant.

 > [!WARNING]
 > Note that, because of the use of CSS, sometimes results may differ from the expected result.